Andover-Robotics/ARC-Core/README.md

 (For reference, the FIRST folder's full path is `/storage/self/primary/FIRST`.)

+## Keeping your Submodule Up-to-Date

+Throughout the season, the CSOs will push fixes and new features to ARC-Core as necessary.
+To incorporate a change from this repository into your submodule, execute `git submodule update --remote` in your local repository and push the resulting changes to your team's GitHub repository.
 ## Getting Help

 If you wish to receive clarification or assistance in troubleshooting a problem, please check [the ARC-Core JavaDocs](https://Andover-Robotics.github.io/ARC-Core) and [ARC Software](https://andover-robotics.gitbook.io/arc-software/).